javaplus/MadScientist/lessons/assembly/plate_chassis.md

 # Add Plate on Chassis

 ### Parts
-- Pico plate (with Pico and motor contoller)
+- Pico plate (with Pico and motor controller)
 - Chassis

 In this step, we will take the Pico plate with the Pico and motor controller and attach it to the chassis.